 The friendlier and more human we appear, the easier it is to close deals.
 People appreciate personal approach – it creates a sense of an email being designed specifically for them.
 And that’s what personalization is for.

-Even if you are creating an automated email drip campaign, you can still use data like the recipients’ name, their position in the company, and their achievements.
+Even if you are creating an automated email drip campaign, you can still use data like the recipients’ name, their position in the company, and their achievements with the help of automated outreach tools.
 Just make sure you don’t overdo it.
 Write to a person as if you are talking to them in real life – don’t write a simple “Hi!”, try “Hi Natalie!” instead.

 9. Go easy on attachments